KSDunne/yoga_flip/README.md

 #### Primary accessible color palette

-The primary colors for this page are: Purple / Green / Yellow.
+The primary colors for this page are: Purple / Yellow / Green.
 The purple color, #D47CFA, was chosen from the palette below.
 The palette below also shows that green is an accessible contrast to purple.

 ![Primary accessible color palette](docs/primary_accessible_colors.webp)